Shabucky1812/Shoots-Seeds/README.md

 The competition form contains a small description, a text input, an email input, 3 radio buttons, a textarea input, and a submit button.
 This allows the user to learn what the monthly competiton is about and enter if they would like to.
 This section is valuable for users because it lets them provide their own feedback and develop the relationship between them and the business.
 It also increases interactivity with returning users.

 ### Future Implementations:
--One feature that I would like to add to the site in the future is an iframe for google maps which shows the location of Shoots & Seeds stores.
+- One feature that I would like to add to the site in the future is an iframe for google maps which shows the location of Shoots & Seeds stores.
 This would fit nicely between the open times section and the footer on the home page.
 This feature was in my initial scope for this website however, it never reached this version becuase I didn't feel as though I possessed the required knowledge to implement it in a style consistent with the rest of the site.
-I decided to leave this feature for future version once I felt I could implement it in a way that allowed it to shine on the page.
+I decided to leave this feature for a future version once I felt I could implement it in a way that allowed it to shine on the page.

--Another feature I would like to implement in the future is a gallery of user-submitted images.
+- Another feature I would like to implement in the future is a gallery of user-submitted images.
 The gallery would be it's own new page and would display the best user pictures on a weekly/monthly rotation.
 The page would include a small and seamless form that allowed the user to submit their own imagery.
 A simplified version of this feature was my initial design for the current competition form but I found that I lacked the experience to create a form that allowed users to submit their images in a neat way.

 ## Technologies Used
+- This website was created with the HTML5 and CSS3 programming languages.
+- This website was developed within [Gitpod](https://www.gitpod.io/).
+- The repository for this website was created using [GitHub](https://github.com/) and [Git](https://git-scm.com/) was used for version control.
+- The fonts used on this website were imported from [Google Fonts](https://fonts.google.com/about).
+- The image used in the introduction of this README was taken from [Am I Responsive?](https://ui.dev/amiresponsive).

 ## Deployment